 What to Do If You Get Hot Pepper in Your Eye (Seriously)

-First I would just like to say that the number one remedy for bringing relief to the pain of hot pepper in your eye is simply to wear gloves while cutting peppers and NEVER EVER TOUCH YOUR EYE after cutting them.
+First, I would just like to say that the number-one solution for the pain of hot pepper in your eye is simply to wear gloves while cutting peppers and NEVER EVER TOUCH YOUR EYE after cutting them.

 However, since I was not quite so smart last Friday, I had to come up with another remedy.

 It all started so innocently.
 We needed to leave for our homeschool PE class that morning, but I was trying to get some of the peppers from our garden cut up and frozen before we left.
 My husband Matt has been the pepper guy at our house most of this summer so I was not aware that some of them were of the very freakishly hot variety.
 (They were shaped like tiny sweet bell peppers.)